 Causes:

-- Electrical faults (overloads, blown fuses, sensor failures)
+- Electrical problems (overloads, blown fuses, sensor failures)

 - Clogged or misaligned float switches